Tutorial: PlatformIO in VSCode

 3. Install PlatformIO IDE

-Step 5: Setting Up the Project in PlatformIO
+Step 1: Create a Project in PlatformIO

 1. Go to PlatformIO Home by clicking on the PlatformIO Icon